kmathewmk/scte35-threefive/newcli.md

 [ Profiles ]
 * A lot of companies have multiple SCTE-35 Tags and/or SCTE-35 embedded inthe segments. threefive hls allows you to set what you parse.
 This is tunable via a file called __.35rc__
-* to generate .35rc run the following
+* to generate hls.profile run the following
 ```awk
 threefive hls profile
 ```
 * it will creat .35rc in the current directory
 ( Integers are show in hex (base 16),
-          base 10 unsigned integers can also be used in .35rc )
+          base 10 unsigned integers can also be used in hls.profile )
 ```awk
   a@fu:~$ cat .35rc